Zytronium/star-trek-battle-sim/csv_files/notes.md

 # DB Revision Notes

+Note: This file is somewhat outdated, but some of the info here still may be useful.

 These are my notes for `defenses.csv`, `ships.csv`, and `weapons.csv`.
 I made these notes before creating `defenses_2.csv`, `ships_2.csv`, `weapons_2.csv`,
 `ships_weapons_2.csv`, and `ships_defenses_2.csv`.